Web Hosting

 If you’re working with a cloud service provider, each facet of dependability should be thoroughly evaluated, negotiated as part of the SLA, and tested in failover drills.

-Additional expenditures may be involved with achieving the needed levels of dependability, yet, the organisation can only do so much to limit risks and reduce the financial impact of a failed system.
+Additional expenditures may be involved in achieving the needed levels of dependability, yet, the organisation can only do so much to limit risks and reduce the financial impact of a failed system.
 For widespread acceptance, it will be necessary to establish a track record of dependability.

 Uncertainty